What is the 5th:

 Find the value of:

-Find the highest common factor of thirty two and eight.
+Find the highest common factor of twenty eight and twenty.

 8 × 2 = 16 | 9 × 2 = 18 |